 - Spare part lookup is easy: Apple parts can be looked up online easily from Serial Number on the bottom cover of MacBook laptops.

-- Expensive to own one: Apple MacBook laptops has always been more expensive to buy.
+- Expensive to own one: Apple MacBook laptops have always been more expensive to buy.

-- Expensive to fix: absolutely.
-Apple parts are more expensive, and require delicate handling.
-Some repairs are simple on a regular laptop, but turn out to be extremely difficult on some MacBook.
-For example, replacing keyboard for an Apple MacBook Pro unibody laptop is more difficult, and even much much more difficult on MacBook Air or MacBook Pro Retina.
-The screens in MacBook laptops are nice, but it’s very difficult to replace if you are unlucky to break it.
-Replacing screen for MacBook Air and MacBook Pro Retina is a “nightmare” because they are heavily glued onto its aluminum frame.
+- Expensive to fix: Absolutely.
+Apple parts are more expensive and require delicate handling.
+Some repairs are simple on a regular laptop, but turn out to be extremely difficult on some MacBook laptops.
+For example, replacing the keyboard for an Apple MacBook Pro unibody laptop is more difficult, and even much more difficult on MacBook Air or MacBook Pro Retina.
+The screens in MacBook laptops are nice, but it’s very difficult to replace if you are unlucky to break them.
+Replacing screens for MacBook Air and MacBook Pro Retina is a “nightmare” because they are heavily glued onto their aluminium frame.

 - Its logic board is expensive: if your Apple MacBook logic board is faulty, you will be paying for a replacement logic board including replacement CPU and GPU too (and RAM in MacBook Air and MacBook Pro Retina).
 The integrated CPU, GPU (and RAM) contribute to the high price that may break your budget.

-- Its superdrive (DVD drive) is not easy to replace: this repair is not difficult, but takes more effort comparing to other entry-level laptops.
+- Its superdrive (DVD drive) is not easy to replace: this repair is not difficult but takes more effort compared to other entry-level laptops.

-- Poor upgradability in MacBook Air and MacBook Pro Retina laptops: RAM cannot be upgraded because they are soldered into logic board.
-Flash storage drive can be upgraded but are much more expensive.
+- Poor upgradability in MacBook Air and MacBook Pro Retina laptops: RAM cannot be upgraded because they are soldered into the logic board.
+Flash storage drives can be upgraded but are much more expensive.

-- Battery is not user-replaceable: most laptop batteries can be replaced easily in regular laptops, but you may need a computer technician to replace the battery for your MacBook laptop.
+- The battery is not user-replaceable: most laptop batteries can be replaced easily in regular laptops, but you may need a computer technician to replace the battery for your MacBook laptop.

 - Less customisable: if a built-in component does not work very well in Windows, you might be able to disable it in Device Manager.
-You cannot do this in a Mac.
-Mac OS X also requires selected hardware, you cannot install Mac OS X on different hardware platform.
+You cannot do this on a Mac.
+Mac OS X also requires selected hardware, you cannot install Mac OS X on the different hardware platforms.

 Our Apple MacBook Repair Services

-- Repairs on Apple MacBook laptop screens, including replacing broken glass cover, replacing broken screen, fixing flickering screen, fixing screen backlight issues.
-Screens in MacBook laptops are usually more expensive than regular laptops, especially MacBook Air and MacBook Pro Retina display.
+- Repairs on Apple MacBook laptop screens, including replacing broken glass cover, replacing a broken screen, fixing flickering screen problems, and fixing screen backlight issues.
+Screens in MacBook laptops are usually more expensive than regular laptops, especially MacBook Air and MacBook Pro Retina displays.